spinupwp/wp-cli-up/README.md

 Once installation is complete, you should have a new Multipass VM called 'wp-cli-up' with the following software is installed:

-* PHP 7.4
+* PHP 8.1
 * Nginx
-* MariaDB (root user password is 'root')
+* MySQL (root user password is 'root')
 * Composer
 * WP-CLI
 * Redis

-In addition, a root SSL certificate is generated and stored on your macOS keychain to allow the generation trusted SSL certificates for each site.
+In addition, a root SSL certificate is generated and stored on your Ubuntu certificate store to allow the generation trusted SSL certificates for each site.
 You will find the root certificate in your \~/wp-cli-up folder.

-Also in your \~/wp-cli-up folder, you will a sites folder, this is where your site files will be found.
+Also in your \~/wp-cli-up folder, you will find a sites folder, this is where your site files will be found.

 Let's add our first site...